RoddiPotter/cicstart/README.md

 The documentation is split into a few categories:

-### For the platform developer.
+### For the platform developer
-> You are extending the CICSTART components for general use or your own interests.
+You are extending the CICSTART components for general use or your own interests.
-> 1. See building and deploying the components
+1. See building and deploying the components

-### For the platform implementor.
+### For the platform implementor
-> You are using the REST APIs offered by CICSTART to build your own data portal.
+You are using the REST APIs offered by CICSTART to build your own data portal.
-> 1. See Components & REST APIs
+1. See Components & REST APIs

-### For the model developer.
+### For the model developer
-> You are developing a computational model and you want it served by CICSTART
+You are developing a computational model and you want it served by CICSTART
-> 1. See Wrapper documentation
+1. See Wrapper documentation
-> 1. See Components & Rest APIs
+2. See Components & Rest APIs

 ---------------------------------------